-If you’ve read my Revitabrow post on growing out our 90’s style or generally over-plucked eyebrows, you’ll know about finding that illusive brow pencil with the perfect shade to match our natural colour.
+If you’ve read my Revitabrow post on growing out 90’s style or generally over-plucked eyebrows, you’ll know about finding that ellusive brow pencil with the perfect shade to match your natural colour.
 Now, we all know perfection doesn’t exist but we still search tirelessly for it – we’ve all been there, trawling around the make up counters/aisles with a rash of tiny hair-strokes drawn onto the back of one hand in every conceivable shade.
-Trying a gazillion different brands and getting concerned looks from other shoppers as our hand is looking more and more HAIRY.
-Ok, maybe it’s just me.
-Too warm, too blonde, too soft, too waxy, too hard, too powdery.
-Then when we finally decide, we’ve no idea which hair stoke belongs to which brand, so we take a risk, get it home, try it…Too warm.
+Trying different brands – too warm, too blonde, too soft, too waxy, too hard and finally, too powdery.

 My natural brow/ hair colour are on the ash side with minimal warm tones, if any, so it’s hard to find the right shade.
 I’ve tried many across the years, found one I like and then suddenly the brand decides to turn the good old-fashioned pencil (you know, the type you can actually sharpen with a sharpener) to one of those annoying “stay sharp types” which don’t stay sharp at all.
 Trimming the end off with scissors for each use isn’t the most economical.